Para leer este artículo en español,haga clic aquí.

 What is Achilles Tendon Rupture Surgery?

-The goal of Achilles tendon repair is to reconnect the calf muscles with the heel bone to restore push-off strength.
+The goal of Achilles tendon rupture surgery is to reconnect the calf muscles with the heel bone to restore push-off strength.
 Regaining Achilles tendon function after an injury is critical for walking.

 to have surgery with your foot and ankle orthopaedic surgeon.